+- · the nature of the training

-- the nature and requirements of the training - how much they will pay - · the training hours and commitment - the assessment and expected outcomes for the training.
+- · the requirements of the training

+- · how much they will pay

+- · the training hours and commitment

+- the assessment and expected outcomes of the training.

-You must carry out promotional and recruitment activities in accordance with the Skills First Quality Charter.
+All promotional and recruitment activities must be carried out in accordance with the Skills First Quality Charter.